jonasbn/perl-app-yak/README.md

 - `$CLICOLOR}`, if set to false (`0`) it attempts to disable colorized output, if set to true (`1`), it attempts to enable colorized output
 - `$CLICOLOR_FORCE`, if set to true (`1`) it enables colorized output, if set to false (`1`), it disables colorized output
+- `$YAK_SUCCESS_COLOR`, setting color for success messages, used when colors are enabled
+- `$YAK_FAILURE_COLOR`, setting color for failure messages, used when colors are enabled
+- `$YAK_SKIP_COLOR`, setting color for skip messages, used when colors are enabled
+- `$YAK_IGNORE_COLOR`, setting color for ignore messages, used when colors are enabled

+## CLI Color Control

-The order of precedence is as follows:
+The order of precedence is as follows for CLI color control:

 - 1. Environment (this section), `$CLICOLOR_FORCE`
 - 2. Command line arguments, `--nocolor` and `--color` in that order, see ["INVOCATION"](#invocation)